emillundh/emilsserver/README.md

 ## Reflections & design choices
 ### Web service framework
-aiohttp is my framework of choice; it is minimal and easy to use and designed to deal asynchronously with I/O operations.
+aiohttp is my framework of choice; it is easy to use and designed to deal asynchronously with I/O operations using python's asyncio library as an alternative to full threading.

 ### Graceful shutdown
 aiohttp takes care of this out of the box.